iMMUNE DYSREGULATION IN LYME DISEASE

 Final takeaway

-For next steps and recovery strategies, see Lyme Disease Recovery.
+For next steps, see Lyme Disease Recovery.

 Dr. Daniel Cameron, MD, MPH